 Here the Society claimed six thousand years of human history ended in 1874.

-This is an important point because in the 1960s, the Watchtower Society changed the year of this historic event from 1874 to 1975, as spelled out in their magazine:
+This is an important point because in the 1960s, the Watchtower Society changed the year of this historic event from 1874 to 1975, as spelled out in the Watchtower magazine:

 "Interestingly, the autumn of the year 1975 marks the end of 6,000 years of human experience" (The Watchtower May 1, 1967 p.
 262).